elehcim/galaxies-tSNE/README.md

 # Visualize n-dimensional data from a galaxy catalogue (NIR Spitzer S4G data)

-Project work carried out during the SUNDIAL first training school in Groningen 22-26 January 2018.
+Jupyter notebook with the project work carried out during the first SUNDIAL training school in Groningen 22-26 January 2018.
 Visualize tabular data of the [Spitzer Survey of Stellar Structure in Galaxies (S4G)](http://irsa.ipac.caltech.edu/data/SPITZER/S4G/overview.html).
 Data are taken [from here.](http://irsa.ipac.caltech.edu/workspace/TMP_nVrSqe_11202/Gator/irsa/22146/tbview.html)

+To view the notebook go [here](https://github.com/elehcim/galaxies-tSNE/blob/master/Visualizing%20tabular%20data%20of%20S4G%20galaxies%20in%20infrared%20with%20PCA%20and%20t-SNE.ipynb).

+If you want to run it locally see the following instructions.

 ### Dependencies
 To install the python dependencies you can use conda: